When: Weekend run: 23–26 November 2023, Weekday run: 27–30 November 2023.

 When in doubt about period accuracy, go for something that matches the general silhouette of the era and keep it simple.
 We recommend that those playing in this group either wear stays or jumps, but a more contemporary corset in a neutral color and without very defined cups might also work.

 The kitchen will dress similarly to the low-ranking working women, but more modestly.
-We recommend wearing a bonnet/headcovering and a fichu, but only an apron is really a must.
+We recommend wearing a bonnet/headcovering and a fichu as well as an apron.
 Also keep in mind that you’ll be working on your feet a lot, so bring good (neutral-looking) shoes and skip the stays if they’re uncomfortable to work in.